Those who are questioning the lifestyle in Egypt centuries ago should glimpse at its cuisine. It says it all.

-Growing up in Alexandria, Egypt, I was lucky to watch the pleasant traces of a bygone cosmopolitan era, when Alexandria used to be a hub for various western expat communities such as Greek, Italian and Armenian, just to name few.
+Growing up in Alexandria, Egypt, I was lucky to watch the pleasant traces of a bygone cosmopolitan era, when Alexandria used to be a safe Heaven for various western expat communities such as Greek, Italian and Armenian, just to name few.

 The salient contributions of those expats enriched the economic, social and cultural life and had its inevitable, vast impact on the country’s gastronomy.
 Lamentably, the fifties and the sixties of the nineteenth century witnessed the exodus of these communities.
 They fled Egypt, fearing the loss of their lives and fortunes, and that is a whole different post.

 At Manna’s, a plethora of mind-blowing and freshly made gateaux were aesthetically showcased.
 They were individual yet sizeable cakes, and choosing one, among many tempting ones, was an exciting challenge that always held a nice surprise at the end.
 After so many trips over the years to the same bakery, I had finally identified a favorite: Savarin (also known as Baba).

-Years away from my home town and country of origin, I watched how Savarin has morphed into some sort of a remote sweet memory, up until a God-sent cookbook brought it back to life.
+Years away from my home town and country of origin, I watched how Savarin has morphed into some sort of remote sweet memory, up until a God-sent cookbook brought it back to life.

 “FRENCH, The Secrets of Classic Cooking Made Easy” was one of the best gifts/books I received.
 A friend of mine who owns and runs an independent English book store in Paris offered it to me almost a decade ago, yet I keep going back to it to check French techniques and recipes.

 While browsing the book, a picture of my childhood sweet treat: Savarin lit up.
 The book had the full story behind the creation of Savarin.
 Historically, it was created by the Parisian patissier “Auguste Julien” in honor of a renowned French politician, lawyer, and gastronome, Jean-Anthelme Brillat Savarin.